-Planning approaches and business models for smart hubs enabling full multimodality and the urban transport energy shift, designed in relation to legacy systems.
+Planning approaches and business models for smart hubs enabling seamless multimodality and the urban transport energy shift, designed with regard to legacy systems.

-Impact: seamless and integrated use of different transport modes; self-explanatory, intuitive, efficient and safe interchanges, inclusive for all users; modal shift to mobility services enhanced by interchange; flexible and upgradeable interchanges easily integrating innovative technologies; sustainable and long-lasting business models for interchanges, vehicles & fleet sharing and pooling.
+Impact: seamless and integrated use of different transport modes; self-explanatory, intuitive, efficient and safe interchanges, inclusive for all users; modal shift to mobility services enhanced by interchange; flexible and upgradeable interchanges easily integrating innovative technologies; sustainable and long-lasting business models for interchanges, vehicles & fleet sharing and pooling, users accepting and using the transport systems thanks to their high reliability and the user's perception of being in control of his trip.